aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfilter/_index.md

 ### getValueFieldIndex() {#getValueFieldIndex--}

+<b>@deprecated.</b> Please use the 'valueFieldIndex' property instead.
 Gets the index of value field in the value region.

 ```javascript
 getValueFieldIndex() : number;